niieani/gpt-tokenizer/README.md

 ### `decode(tokens: number[]): string`

 Decodes a sequence of tokens back into text.
-Use this method when you want to convert the output tokens from GPT-2 or GPT-3 models back into human-readable text.
+Use this method when you want to convert the output tokens from GPT models back into human-readable text.

 Example: